inasafe/inasafe-doc/docs/source/training/socialisation/run_basic_inasafe.rst

 -  **Hazard Category**: divides the results into several categories based on the threshold set in the hazard analysis.
 In this impact summary, |project_name| divides the impact buildings into three
-   category: number of building inundated (building affected by water deeper than the analysis threshold), number of wet building (building affected by flood water but not as deep as the analysis threshold), and number of dry building (building that are not
+   categories: number of building inundated (building affected by water deeper than the analysis threshold), number of wet building (building affected by flood water but not as deep as the analysis threshold), and number of dry building (building that are not